 If the odor permeating your home reminds you of sweaty socks, you may have a mold or mildew issue.
 And if that’s the case, you need to determine the source — fast.
 Sniff around to find where the smell seems to be the strongest.
 If mold or mildew isn’t behind a wall or under the floor, you should be able to see it.
 Look thoroughly in dark, damp places, where mold is likely to grow.

 Once you’ve identified the source of the unwelcome fungi, the next step is to show it who’s the boss.
 If molds have damaged a part of your home, you’ll need to have whatever was affected removed and replaced.
 If molds or mildew are just on the surface, scrub it with a mixture of one part bleach and four parts water, then rinse off the residue.
 Be sure to take all safety precautions.
-Where gloves and a mask whenever you deal with molds.
+Wear gloves and a mask whenever you deal with molds.

 Open doors or windows occasionally to let fresh air inside.
 In the past, people were hesitant to do this because of concerns about the quality of the outdoor air.
 However, outdoor air has been found to be significantly more polluted than outdoor air.